Vegan pear sorbet recipe

 You can find more details in my article about edible flowers in gelato.

-It enriches the taste with an acid, fruity notes and woody fragrances.
+I also like balsamic vinegar with pear sorbet; it enriches the taste with an acid, fruity notes and woody fragrances.
 But you have to choose a true balsamic, with no sugar added.

 One of my favourites, which I use in cooking classes, is Banda Rossa balsamic vinegar from Giuseppe Giusti, a 20 years aged balsamic from Modena.